 Would you believe “Hit the Road, Jack” in German?
 Unusual fun awaits here.
 This piece is arranged for women’s voices with male soloist.
 Also available in English.

 Want to perform Script Ohio, just like the Ohio State Marching Band?
-If so, this is the song for you.
+If you want to be the vocal version of the Best Damn Band in the Land, this is the song for you.